Noname12356/Wizzard-of-Slow/README.md

 # Wizzard-of-Slow
-It's about a wizard that slows down as the more it jumps the more they slow it walks, Its also a 2 player game, where you and your friend can play.
+It's a slow wizard that walks the more they jump, So be patient and try not to slip.
-Used Godot btw.
+Godot btw.